 An application security testing platform that offers inbuilt vulnerability assessment and management.
 The solution integrates with market-leading DevOps tools to increase security stance and eliminate most security risks at low costs.

 A penetration testing and intrusion detection system helps improve organizational security awareness by probing systematic vulnerabilities across the infrastructure.
 In addition, the Metasploit framework is open-source, so it can be customized to suit most web applications’ needs.

-An integrated Application Security testing that uses automated vulnerability scanning to remove DevSecOps bottlenecks.
+An integrated Application Security testing that uses automated vulnerability scanning removes DevSecOps bottlenecks.